 - Informational queries (“what is X?”) are increasingly answered by AI directly in the interface.

-my research now on queries and assets that indicate intent to evaluate, compare, or buy things like solution overviews, comparison pages, implementation guides, and downloadable resources.
+my research on queries and assets that signal intent to evaluate, compare, or purchase, such as solution overviews, comparison pages, implementation guides, and downloadable resources.

 - From random keywords to structured search intent